aalfiann/create-datatables/readme.md

 ### Alternative
 [Simple-DataTables (13 kB)](https://github.com/fiduswriter/Simple-DataTables).

 I would say that this Simple-DataTables is better.
-But the Ajax feature is only GET method So I can't use it for project with complicated and secured Rest API.
-Hope they will updated it soon.
+All the most important features has been there but in my opinion still not flexible, maybe I just can't understanding well because it's lack of examples.
+This depends on how complicated your current project.